rozanxt/zanlib-legacy/README.md

 without dealing with setups such as window creation or input handling first.
 It also includes a wrapper which simplifies the use of OpenGL.

-Checkout the [ZanLibrary wiki](https://github.com/rozanxt/zanlib/wiki) for more information!
+Check out the [ZanLibrary wiki](https://github.com/rozanxt/zanlib/wiki) for more information!

 Main Features:
 - Simple window creation